szellers1/szellers1/README.md

 - 👋 Hi, I’m @szellers1
 - 👀 I’m interested in Developing new Enterprise Applications in C++
 - 🌱 I’m currently implementing a fast Neural Network Simulator and Pattern Recognizer in native C++.
 It uses no libraries and is 100% hand-coded.
+You can download the application HERE
 - 💞️ I’m looking to collaborate on making my code available for research purposes.
 Also, interested in teaming with a software marketing person for potential commercialization.
 - 📫 Please contact me via e-mail to "steven.zellers.name@gmail.com"